sabijn/thesis_code/help.md

 poetry init
 ```

-After creating your project: check if the project is installed in your directory (check for an .env folder).
+After creating your project: check if the project is installed in your directory (check for an .venv folder).

 If you manually added packages to the dependencies file
 ```shell